 The promenade is a 1.6-kilometer boardwalk that connects to a number of arts and cultural landmarks at Tsim Sha Tsui waterfront.
 Apart from the Space Museum, Art Museum, and Hong Kong Cultural Centre, the avenue features plaques of handprints of people who are important to the Hong Kong movie industry.
 Visitors will also find a 2.5-meter bronze statue of Bruce Lee, and the promenade is the best place to view the Symphony of Lights at night.

-At the end of the promenade is the Star Ferry Terminal; it is the original site of the former Kowloon Station on the Kowloon-Canton Railway (now moved to Hung Hom), and only the Clock Tower remained today as a landmark.
+At the end of the promenade is the Star Ferry Terminal; it is the original site of the former Kowloon Station on the Kowloon-Canton Railway (now moved to Hung Hom), and only the Clock Tower remains today as a landmark.

 Ocean Terminal Deck